uri-library-data-services/iassist-preview/content/blog/kenya-open-data.md

 Access is freely available with a request for attribution according to the [Terms and Conditions](http://opendata.go.ke/page/terms-of-service).

 The US site, <http://www.data.gov> also runs on Socrata.
-What\'s interesting to me is how few of the Socrata features are used on Data.gov as opposed to Kenya Open Data.
-Kenya\'s implementation is really impressive.
+What's interesting to me is how few of the Socrata features are used on Data.gov as opposed to Kenya Open Data.
+Kenya's implementation is really impressive.

-I look forward to using this resource and am very glad that it\'s makes so much data, especially sub-national data, readily available to me here in the middle of the US!
+I look forward to using this resource and am very glad that it's makes so much data, especially sub-national data, readily available to me here in the middle of the US!